core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * In the group mode, Group OSCORE requests and responses are digitally signed with the private key of the sender and the signature is embedded in the protected CoAP message.
 The group mode supports all COSE signature algorithms as well as signature verification by intermediaries.
 This mode is defined in {{mess-processing}}.

-* In the pairwise mode, two group members exchange OSCORE requests and responses over unicast, and the messages are protected with symmetric keys.
+* In the pairwise mode, two group members exchange OSCORE requests and responses (typically) over unicast, and the messages are protected with symmetric keys.
 These symmetric keys are derived from Diffie-Hellman shared secrets, calculated with the asymmetric keys of the sender and recipient, allowing for shorter integrity tags and therefore lower message overhead.
 This mode is defined in {{sec-pairwise-protection}}.

 Both modes provide source authentication of CoAP messages.
 The application decides what mode to use, potentially on a per-message basis.
 Such decisions can be based, for instance, on pre-configured policies or dynamic assessing of the target recipient and/or resource, among other things.
 One important case is when requests are protected with the group mode, and responses with the pairwise mode.
 Since such responses convey shorter integrity tags instead of bigger, full-fledged signatures, this significantly reduces the message overhead in case of many responses to one request.